saoirse-defi/CI-MS3-hashboard/README.md

 #### Notes

-Once the user has favourited a priority transaction, the user is given a text area where they can input information such as a description of the transaction or detailing the name belonging to the Ethereum public address.
+Once the user has decided to prioritise a transaction, the user is given a text area where they can input information such as a description of the transaction or detailing the name belonging to the Ethereum public address.
 This feature could be used in order to do forensic accounting on the blockchain.

 ## Implementation